CenkCamkiran/ConverterMicroservice-NetCore-CQRS/README.md

 - Also i am planning to use S3 objects as TTL (Time to live).
 It will be more efficient way to save some HDD space on virtual machine.
 - Fix RabbitMQ, Minio, ELK docker-compose.yaml files in readme (Ports section, use expose to use network property)
 - Describe Kong route definition in readme
+- Fix Kong Port to communicate with web service